boostrjs/boostr/README.md

 Here are the main features provided by Boostr:

-- App templates so you can start a new app with a single command
+- App templates so you can bootstrap an app with a single command
 - Fully managed local development environment:
   - Automatic frontend build and refresh
   - Automatic backend build and restart
   - Local development database (limited to [MongoDB](https://www.mongodb.com/) for now)
 - Configuration management:
-  - Environment variables with inheritance and cross-service referencing
+  - Environment variables with inheritance and cross-service references
-  - Multiple stages (e.g., `'development'`, `'staging'`, or `'production'`)
+  - Multiple stages (e.g., `'development'`, `'staging'`, and `'production'`)
   - Public and private configurations
 - Database migrations (limited to [MongoDB](https://www.mongodb.com/) for now)
 - Serverless deployment with a single command (limited to [AWS](https://aws.amazon.com/) for now)